Michalychforever/CLASS-PT/README.md

 CLASS-PT can be interfaced with the MCMC sampler [MontePython](https://github.com/brinckmann/montepython_public) using the custom-built likelihoods found [here](https://github.com/Michalychforever/lss_montepython).

+The code is compatible with both python v2 and v3

 # Getting started

 Read [these instructions](https://github.com/Michalychforever/CLASS-PT/blob/master/instructions.pdf) for the installation details.
 See also this [troubleshooting](https://github.com/Michalychforever/CLASS-PT/blob/master/troubleshooting.rst) guide.